IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Losslessly compress a numpy array using the zlib algorithm.
 #### Arguments:
 ```
-file: the specified numpy array to be compressed.
+file: The specified numpy array to be compressed.
 It is in a pickled format.
 ```
 #### Return:
 ```